BeautifulBeer/STM32_LAUNCHPAD/README.md

 ## Project Directory Description
 ### BluetoothApp
 - Bluetooth : Bluetooth SPP is implemented.
-- MusicPlay : Playing music with `MediaPlayer` and Adjusting android's audio volume with `AudioManager`.
+- MusicPlay : Playing music with `MediaPlayer` and adjusting android's audio volume with `AudioManager`.
 This class is triggered by STM32F107 signal during bluetooth communication.

 ### Project
 - Libraries : _STM32F10x_StdPeriph_Driver_v3.5_ is used